Bhoomika1000/Virtual-Reality_Project/README.md

 ▶️ How to Run:

-Open the Unity project in the Unity Editor.
+A) Open the Unity project in the Unity Editor.

-Set SampleScene as the startup scene.
+B) Set SampleScene as the startup scene.

-Click Play to begin.
+C) Click Play to begin.

 📁 Project 2: Parachute Drop Simulation (OpenGL & GLUT)